List of Parks and Recreation characters: Derek and Ben

 Derek (Blake Lee) is April Ludgate's openly bisexual ex-boyfriend, who himself had a gay boyfriend named Ben (Josh Duvendeck) while dating her.
 Like April, both Derek and Ben are cynical and sarcastic, often mocking others around them.
-The two first appear together in "Pawnee Zoo", where they and April congratulate Leslie for organizing a publicity stunt that married two homosexual penguins at the local zoo.
-In "Sweetums", they begin to notice April is spending more time with Andy Dwyer, and they mock his personality, upsetting and embarrassing April.
-In "Galentine's Day", Derek and Ben attend a senior citizen dance party, where they mock the seniors.
+The two first appear together in "Pawnee Zoo," where they and April congratulate Leslie for organizing a publicity stunt that married two homosexual penguins at the local zoo.
+In "Sweetums," they begin to notice April is spending more time with Andy Dwyer, and they mock his personality, upsetting and embarrassing April.
+In "Galentine's Day," Derek and Ben attend a senior citizen dance party, where they mock the seniors.
 Tired of their constantly sarcastic behavior, and growing more romantically interested in Andy, April breaks up with them.
-Derek and Ben reappear again, in the episode "Andy and April's Fancy Party", making cameos as flower-men at Andy's and April's wedding.
+Derek and Ben reappear again, in the episode "Andy and April's Fancy Party," making cameos as flower-men at Andy's and April's wedding.

 Dr. Harris

 Dr. Harris (Cooper Thornton) is a doctor who works at the hospital with Ann Perkins.
 He has an extremely sarcastic personality and responds to everything in a deadpan manner.
-He first appeared in the first-season finale "Rock Show", where he tended to Andy Dwyer, who broke his legs falling into a construction pit.
-He appeared again in "Greg Pikitis", where he attended Ann's Halloween party dressed as a doctor.
+He first appeared in the first-season finale "Rock Show," where he tended to Andy Dwyer, who broke his legs falling into a construction pit.
+He appeared again in "Greg Pikitis," where he attended Ann's Halloween party dressed as a doctor.
 When the party proved boring, Dr. Harris left early and took the bottle of wine he brought to Ann's party because no one drank it.
-Dr. Harris tended to Andy again in "Freddy Spaghetti", after Andy was struck by a car while riding his motorcycle.
+Dr. Harris tended to Andy again in "Freddy Spaghetti," after Andy was struck by a car while riding his motorcycle.
 When Andy asked whether Dr. Harris can have him fully healed in the next 10 minutes, the doctor sarcastically responded, "Sure, I'll just advance medical science 30 years."
-He also appeared in the third-season finale "Li'l Sebastian", where he treated Chris Traeger for a case of tendinitis.
+He also appeared in the third-season finale "Li'l Sebastian," where he treated Chris Traeger for a case of tendinitis.
 Chris responded to Dr. Harris' sarcasm by declaring him "literally the meanest person I have ever met."
+Ann considered him as a potential sperm donor when she decided to become pregnant.